Bordertown (Finnish TV series)

 Bordertown (Sorjonen) is a Finnish crime drama and Nordic noir television series created by Miikko Oikkonen and starring Ville Virtanen as detective inspector Kari Sorjonen.
 The first season, which consisted of eleven episodes, premiered in Finland on 16 October 2016 on Yle TV1.
 Season two, containing ten episodes, premiered on 7 October 2018, and season three, containing another ten episodes, premiered in December 2019.
+The series has received praise both in Finland and internationally.